benank/puppeteer-at-home/README.md

 ### Why?

-There are a lot of solutions already out there to do browser rendering, such as [Cloudflare Browser Rendering](velopers.cloudflare.com/browser-rendering/) or [Browserless](https://www.browserless.io/).
-But running at home can often be cheaper, more stable (surprisingly), gives you more control, and be more fun!
+There are a lot of solutions already out there to do browser rendering, such as [Cloudflare Browser Rendering](https://developers.cloudflare.com/browser-rendering/) or [Browserless](https://www.browserless.io/).
+But running at home can often be cheaper, more stable (surprisingly), gives you more control, and can be more fun!

 ### Why is there a websocket proxy?